joeenzminger/gulp-sandbox/README.md

 ```

 Note:  if you don't return anything from your task or return something other than a stream or promise, the promise will be resolved immediately (i.e, a synchronous task).
 Similar to how the
-orchestrator loses the ability to determine if your task is finished in this case, gulp-env doesn't know how to monitor
+orchestrator loses the ability to determine if your task is finished in this case, minigulp doesn't know how to monitor
 for completion if you don't return a value.